johnnyshankman/johnnyshankman/README.md

 >
 > I like making glitchy shaders, weird smart contracts, and gorgeous front end apps.
 React, Vue, Electron, TypeScript, Node, Solidity, Python, SQL, GLSL, CI/CD, Webmaster and Dev Ops Duties - I dig it all!
 >
-> I've dedicated the last few years to building tools for digital artists in the cryptoart space and exploring the art world for myself.
+> I've dedicated the last few years to building tools for digital artists in the cryptoart space and exploring the net-art world for myself.
 >
 >
 > Previously: